-A lot.
-Well, less than Harvard Business School, but way more than watching the first twenty minutes of a MOOC and then never going back again.
+A few hours.
+It can feel like a lot, but once you’re in it, you’ll find the time.
+This is more of a commitment but also way more effective than watching the first twenty minutes of a MOOC and then never going back again.

-Some specifics: Students commit to three-hour sessions on Tuesdays and Thursdays, as well as an eight-hour marathon every Sunday, for one month.
+Some specifics: Students commit to three-hour sessions on Tuesdays and Thursdays, (Wednesdays and Fridays for Sydney’s time zone) as well as 1, all day, eight-hour meeting every Sunday, for one month.
 We’re organized to support multiple time zones, but everything happens in real time, for 4 weeks.
 It might be that your schedule doesn’t work this time, but we hope it will for a future session.

 Because this is a sprint, it’s essential that you don’t miss a session.